 Business butts out

-Nearly one in six Australians aged 18 and over smoke daily.
+12.5% of West Australians over the age of 18 smoke on a daily basis.
 Tobacco smoking is still considered the largest single preventable cause of death and disease in Australia and it's impact on the workplace is an important consideration of a successful health and wellbeing program.

 Smoke-free workplaces can result in a range of business benefits, including greater employee productivity and morale, fewer absences due to ill health caused by tobacco smoking/passive smoking, healthier staff and the provision of a safer, cleaner and healthier work environment.